-But in order to understand the hype around Transformer models and their real-world implications, it’s worth taking a step back and looking into the architecture and inner workings behind these models.
-In this blog post, we’ll walk you through the rise of the transformer architecture, starting by its key component -- the Attention paradigm.
+In order to understand the hype around Transformer NLP models and their real-world implications, it’s worth taking a step back and looking into the architecture and inner workings behind these models.
+In this blog post, we’ll walk you through the rise of the Transformer NLP architecture, starting by its key component — the Attention paradigm.

 The Attention paradigm made its grand entrance into the NLP landscape back in 2014, before the deep learning hype, and was first applied to the problem of machine translation.

 Typically, a machine translation system follows a basic encoder-decoder architecture (as shown in the image below), where both the encoder and decoder are generally variants of recurrent neural networks (RNNs).
 To understand how a RNN works, it helps to imagine it as a succession of cells.
 The encoder RNN receives an input sentence and reads it one token at a time: each cell receives an input word and produces a hidden state as output, which is then fed as input to the next RNN cell, until all the words in the sentence are processed.